 Stand about two feet away from the wall.
 Place both palms flat against the wall, bending at the waist only.
 Back up until you are bending into the shape of an “L” or until the stretch burns.
 Hold the position for 25 seconds, being sure to breathe deeply.

-2. The Halfway Dog
+2. The Chair Dog

 Improving the flexibility of your hips in particular, this exercise is great for your lower back too.